 “I am feeling unheard right now and it is making me frustrated.”

-“We all have the same feelings and sometimes when you are very angry, it makes me feel angry too.
-It reminds me of all the times I was angry when I was little and how misunderstood I felt.”
+“Sometimes when you are angry, it reminds me of all the times I was angry when I was little and how misunderstood I felt.
+Right now I’m feeling some of those emotions again.”

 Try these three questions before you respond next time: